AdobeDocs/analytics.en/help/analyze/mobile-app/create-scorecard.md

 ### Apply visualizations

-Analytics dashboards now offers four visualizations that offer great insight into dimension items.
-Apply a different visualization by changing the [!UICONTROL chart type] of a tile's properties:
+Analytics dashboards offer four visualizations that give you great insight into dimension items and metrics.
+Change to a different visualization by changing the [!UICONTROL chart type] of a tile's properties:

 ![Tile properties](assets/properties.png)